ObjectPascal-Community/1brc-ObjectPascal/entries/abcz/README.md

 ./mormot measurements.txt -v -t=24 -a
 ./mormot measurements.txt -v -t=32 -a
 ```
-Please run those command lines, to guess which parameters are to be run for the benchmark to give the best results on the actual benchmark PC with its Ryzen 9 CPU.
+Please run those command lines, to guess which parameters are to be run for the benchmark, and would give the best results on the actual benchmark PC with its Ryzen 9 CPU.
 We will see if core affinity makes a difference here.

 ## Feedback Needed